MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/cd/azure/build-azure-data-pipelines.md

 monikerRange: '=azure-devops'
 ---

-# Quickstart: Implement a data pipeline with DevOps, Azure Data Factory, and machine learning
+# Build a data pipeline with DevOps, Azure Data Factory, and machine learning

 Get started with data pipelines by building a data pipeline with data ingestion, data transformation, and model training.

 Learn how to grab data from a CSV and save to blob storage, and then transform the data and save it to a staging area.
-Then, train a machine learning model using the transformed data and output the model as pickle file to blob storage.
+Then train a machine learning model using the transformed data and output the model as pickle file to blob storage.

 ## Prerequisites